playAbilityTech/UART-to-Arduino-JoyCon/client/README.md

 Close the Serial connection.

 ### Gamepad.setLeftAxis(x, y)
+Sets the Left Joystick axis value.
+The range is 0 to 255.

+#### Gamepad.setLeftAxisX(value)
-Sets the X axis value.
-The range is
+Sets the Left Joystick X axis value.
+The range is 0 to 255.

+#### Gamepad.setLeftAxisY(value)
+Sets the Left Joystick Y axis value.
+The range is 0 to 255.

 ### Gamepad.setRightAxis(x, y)
+Sets the Right Joystick axis value.
+The range is 0 to 255.

+#### Gamepad.setRightAxisX(value)
+Sets the Right Joystick X axis value.
+The range is 0 to 255.

+#### Gamepad.setRightAxisY(value)
-Sets the Z axis value.
+Sets the Right Joystick Y axis value.
+The range is 0 to 255.

 ### Gamepad.setLeftAxisDirection(direction)
 Sets the Z axis value.